How To Convert Local Searchers Into Customers With Reviews

 4. Send a follow up one week later if they haven’t left a review yet.

-Any questions?
+If you just do this, you’re going to see a massive increase in the number of online reviews your business has. questions?
 Any tips I missed that you have seen help with getting more reviews?
 I’d love to hear from you in the comments!